Complex Field Formulation of the Quantum Estimation Theory: Conclusion and Outlook

-This theory is equivalent to its real counterpart since the main results, such as Fisher information matrices and Cramér-Rao inequalities, can be connected through the map $\ev{}_\C$.
-However, our theory is self-contained, that is, we can study a quantum estimation problem just using it, independently of its real counterpart.
-This can be exploited in problems where the parameter are natively complex, as is the case of coherent states, squeeze states or pure qudit states.
-Our theory provides new interpretations of the estimated complex parameters, specially when they are incompatible.
-Thereby, it defines a new approach to the standard techniques in quantum estimation theory, such as the optimization of the Cramér-Rao bound or the search for quasi-optimal strategies.
-This can be seen in our example on quantum communication, where the symmetric Cramér-Rao bound cannot be attained.
-However, we show that using the mean square error as a figure of merit, the right Cramér-Rao bound defines the optimal strategy.
-This result could be improved by searching a pseudo-optimal strategy based on the symmetric Cramér-Rao bound or optimizing the right Cramér-Rao bound in order to reduce the uncertainly.
+This theory is equivalent to its real counterpart since the main results, such as FIMs and Cramér-Rao inequalities, can be connected through the map $\ev{}_\C$.
+However, our theory is self-contained, that is, we can study a quantum estimation problem just by using it, independently of its real counterpart.
+This can be exploited in problems where the parameters are natively complex.
+The most direct scenario is the estimation of quantum states, processes, or measurements, which are represented by matrices with complex entries \cite{Mahler2013, Hou2016, Li2016, Pereira2018, Struchalin2018, 2009.04791, Zambrano2020, Zambrano2020_3B}, making the formulation over the complex numbers both convenient and fundamentally consistent with the underlying physics \cite{nielsen2010quantum}.
+Complex parameters also appear in quantum communication and metrology with continuous-variable quantum systems \cite{Huang2018,Arnhem2019,Nielsen2025}, where both coherent and squeezed states are labeled by complex amplitudes.
+Beyond these, variational quantum algorithms \cite{Qi2024,Cerezo2021}, such as variational quantum eigensolver (VQE) \cite{Peruzzo2014} or quantum neural networks \cite{Beer2020}, optimize a cost function over parameterized quantum states, and therefore naturally involve optimization over complex manifolds \cite{Brody2001,Chruciski2019,Hou2024}.
+Extensions of VQE have also been proposed for non-Hermitian Hamiltonians, where the eigenvalues are complex, and the optimization must account for this structure \cite{Xie2024}.

+Other results in quantum estimation theory can also be extended to the complex case with our approach, such as the Holevo-Cramér-Rao bound \cite{Holevo2011,Hayashi2005,Albarelli2019}.
+This is defined as the solution to an optimization problem and represents the lowest WMSE attainable with global measurement when an asymptotically large sample is used in the estimation.
+Optimization methods in complex numbers have been shown to outperform their real counterparts on certain tasks \cite{Smirnov2015, Adali2014, Hirose2012, Zhang2015, Utreras2019}, suggesting that an extension of the HCRB to the complex case could provide a computational advantage over the real formalism.